-- One year before you'll be on the market, read John Cawley's very comprehensive Guide and Advice For Economists on the US Junior Academic Job Market.
-The process will be more coherent and less intimidating if you see the big picture from the beginning rather than learning about the market at the last minute.
+- At least one year before you'll be on the market, read John Cawley's very comprehensive Guide and Advice For Economists on the US Junior Academic Job Market.
+The process will be much less intimidating if you see the big picture from the beginning rather than learning about the market at the last minute.

 - Give a full draft of your paper to your advisors in June.
 Sharing something in September is too late.